April 29, 2016

 Both the House and Senate passed the Consolidated Appropriations Act (Omnibus appropriations bill) and the President signed it into law.
 Increased domestic discretionary funding and the end of the sequestration were made possible by enactment of the Bipartisan Budget Act of 2015 that was signed into law on November 2.
 After months of serious and sometimes contentious negotiations, enactment of this FY 16 funding bill means forward movement for supporting family caregivers.

-Lifespan Respite received an additional $1 million for a total of $3.36 million, the National Family Caregiver Support Program will receive an increase of $5 million ($150.6 million), the Native Caregiver Support Program will receive an increase of $1.5 million ($7.5 million).
+For FY 2016, Lifespan Respite received an additional $1 million for a total of $3.36 million, the National Family Caregiver Support Program will receive an increase of $5 million ($150.6 million), the Native Caregiver Support Program will receive an increase of $1.5 million ($7.5 million).
 The agreement also provides $605 million for the Veteran's Caregiver Support Program, which is $50 million above the President's budget request.
 The funding will support stipends paid directly to family caregivers of post-9/11 veterans seriously injured in the line of duty, as well as the national caregiver support line and increased support for caregiver support coordinators.

 For summary table of FY 16 funding for key programs prepared by the National Respite Coalition, click here.